-A wedding planner often seems like a magical creature who can snap their fingers and things just happen.
+A wedding planner often seems like a magical creature who can snap their fingers and make things just happen.
 They do it all and then some, and a great wedding planner is worth every penny.
-But do they really do EVERYTHING?
-We asked our experts, and a wedding planning pro, to fill us in on the things you actually can’t ask your wedding planner to do.
+But do they really do everything?
+We asked our experts and a wedding planning pro to fill us in on the things you actually can’t ask your wedding planner to do.

 Before you ask your planner to run errands for you, check in to see if there is a fee associated with it (especially if it requires extra hours).
 “We have picked up and dropped off the bride or groom’s attire from the cleaner,” says Pedersen.
 “Some errands like that, which don’t occur on your wedding day, may incur an extra cost, but that will vary from planner to planner.”
 Something she won’t do?
 Transport your beloved pets.
 “They’re special family members, so we prefer to leave that task to someone appointed specifically by our clients.”